 We found 5 genetics specialists who accept Humana Silver 3800/HMO Premier near New Orleans, LA.

-Dr. Hans Andersson is a genetics specialist in New Orleans, LA and Metairie, LA.
-After attending Tulane University School of Medicine, he completed his residency training at a hospital affiliated with Tulane University.
-Dr. Andersson is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He has received professional recognition including the following: New Orleans Super Doctors.
-Dr. Andersson is affiliated with Tulane Medical Center.
+Dr. Hans Andersson is a genetics specialist in New Orleans, LA, Lafayette, LA, and Metairie, LA.
+Dr. Andersson is professionally affiliated with Tulane Medical Center, Women's and Children's Hospital, and Tulane Lakeside Hospital for Women and Children.
+He attended Tulane University School of Medicine and subsequently trained at a hospital affiliated with Tulane University for residency.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Andersson has received professional recognition including the following: New Orleans Super Doctors.

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.